How to be kind to yourself

 If this is you, it’s time to change.

-It’s time to give to yourself like you give to others.
+It’s time to give to yourself as you give to others.

 I’m not telling you to be selfish.
 Just reminding you that you’re allowed to take up space, to ask for your fair share and be incredibly kind to yourself.